New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Convert from subsections half, third, and quarter to decimal form (e.g. [1.2]).
 - Remove check for invalid Bible verses that resulted in too many false positives.

+### 0.4.5

+- Disable highlighting of quotes so that highlighting of injected Latin will done inside the quotes.

 ## Extension Development

 Development of the extension can be done as follows: